- Team: Tech

-You are an experienced self-starter who values the discussions and compromises that come with adding features to complex apps.
+You are an experienced and autonomous developer who values the discussions and compromises that come with adding features to complex apps.
 You enjoy focusing on your code, but you are also aware that your job doesn’t end when the feature is shipped.
 You get at least as much satisfaction out of working with product managers and designers to ensure that your creations will remain relevant in the long run as you do from actually making them.

 Your efforts are not foolproof, and you don’t pretend that they are.
 You’ve broken a production environment before and worked twice as hard to fix it—without panicking.
 You have a solid grasp of the major principles of version control, continuous integration, code review and documentation, and you know how to use Git.

 Our strategy is to hire curious, daring, humble people and then to give them a lot of freedom to learn and create.
 We're much more interested in what you've been doing since you graduated than in your degree.
 In our experience, properly-thought-out and well-executed projects tell us more than a piece of paper from even the most prestigious institutions.

 - have at least five years’ experience with functional and/or object-oriented programming languages—we mainly use Kotlin.

 - have software architecture, scalability and performance optimization skills.

 - have a solid understanding of relational databases (PostgreSQL for example).

 - are accustomed to working collaboratively on code (tests, review, continuous integration, version control, documentation, etc.).

 - are interested in product design and have good instincts when it comes to UX.